Two of Yeshua’s better known messages are the parable of the Sower and the parable of the Wheat & Tares

 When Kislev changes, you will see three months with 29 days in a row, with the yearly total of 353 days.

-So the traditional Hebrew year fluctuates between 353 354 & 355 days.
+So the civil Hebrew year fluctuates between 353, 354 & 355 days.
 With each falling ten plus days short of the 365 day solar year.

 To compensate for this shortcoming, Hebrew scholars add an additional 30 day month every two-or-three years.
 This additional 13 month is situated after Shevat and is called Adar I. Adar remains 29 days and is then renamed Adar II.